 Monasteries and mosques: I once visited the monasteries in Meteora, Greece, and they actually gave out wraps at the door to any woman without a long skirt (yes, even if we had long pants), and to men wearing shorts.
 Ladies, if you go to Meteora, wear your maxi skirt that day.

 Similarly, be prepared with a scarf if you plan to go into a mosque, as many of them will make you cover up with one.
 Some may ask you to remove your shoes or even wash your feet before entering.
 It is a part of their culture, and that is something that we as travelers must respect.

 Related: Meteora vs Delphi, Greece

 Generally speaking, the style in much of the world is similar to the style where you live.
 Don’t worry about bringing the wrong clothes and not fitting in.
 You will notice differences in shoes or fashion choices once you arrive, but bring the clothes that make you feel good and are comfortable for traveling.
 In cities, you can expect more high fashion, and on the beaches or in the countryside you can expect more laid-back clothing such as linens, shorts, and tank tops.
-Plan ahead for cathedrals, mosques, monasteries and the like, and you should be just fine.
+You’ll be fine as long as you plan ahead for cathedrals, mosques, monasteries, etc.